-It look many philosophers and educationiste to create the system of education that we are a part of today.
+It look many philosophers and educationists to create the system of education that we are a part of today.
 Vivekananda, Radhakrishna, Gandhi, Dewey, Ambedkar - the names and the efforts were large.
 The System was not willing to be broken and social change was no easy task.

 But what kept them going?
 A vision, a mission and a dream, a need for something better, unwillingness to complacency and reluctance to fit into something easy.
 They weren't willing to give up till they reached what was close to perfection to them.

-About 60 years later, we move on in a system created by our forefathers unwilling to change, not ready to mobilize and thoroughly satisfied.
+About 60 years later, we moved on in a system created by our forefathers unwilling to change, not ready to mobilize and thoroughly satisfied.
 Does that mean that we have succeeded to be a part of something perfect?
 Or does that mean that somewhere dowm the lane we have lost out on visionaries - men and women willing to question the system and help us move towards something better?

-So today in this school of future educationists, entrepreneurs and professionals. i put across a challenge to make visionaries of students.
+So today in this school of future educationists, entrepreneurs and professionals.
+I put across a challenge to make visionaries of students.
 People unwilling to settle for anything but the best, futurist not willing to fall in a rut, citizens aware of where they stand and where they need to reach and thinkers who question every choice they make.

 I wish all of you luck in this new zeal that I put forth.